Murad04/project-capstone/readme.md

-Project for detecting and recogniting the face with raspberry pi with using torch and YOLOv5 model trained on custom dataset.
+Project for detect and recognition the face with raspberry pi with using torch and YOLOv5 model trained on custom dataset.

 Structure:
         Cloud folder: